AngellXR/metaversedev/README.md

 ## About

 Metaversity is an open source project dedicated to helping people become new or improved metaverse creators.
+AngellXR is incubating this effort collaboratively with other creators, maintainers, and teams.
+This effort has been on hold for the new year, and should resume once there is more interest and availability of volunteers.

 ### How to get involved

 We used to meet every other Monday at 22:00 UTC :calendar: add these events to your [google calendar](https://calendar.google.com/event?action=TEMPLATE&tmeid=aHJlaW9iM2oyOG43Y2xtb2owcXVpYzA5MHBfMjAyMTEyMjBUMjIwNTAwWiBqZXNzZUBhbmdlbGx4ci5jb20&tmsrc=jesse%40angellxr.com&scp=ALL)

 We use Github to self organize around github [milestones](https://github.com/AngellXR/metaversity/milestones) and [discussions](https://github.com/AngellXR/metaversity/discussions).

+Angell owns the metaverse.dev domain, how might we leverage this for good?

+One of our key assets for this effort is metaverse.dev, which we believe should be used for an open source knowledge sharing resource.
+How can we make it easier for people to achieve their goal of becoming a Metaverse creator?
+How can we share what we have learned, and guide others along the way?
+How can we ensure that the content we share is sustainably produced, and managed by the community rather than a small bottleneck?

 ## :bulb: Why are we here?